-Interim reexaminations for changes in income or expenses may be scheduled either because the PHA has reason to believe that changes in income or expenses may have occurred, or because the family reports a change.
+Interim reexaminations can be scheduled either because the PHA has reason to believe that changes in income or expenses may have occurred, or because the family reports a change.
+When a family reports a change, the PHA may take different actions depending on whether the family reported the change voluntarily, or because it was required to do so.